Pearl Madison and Leland have many interesting conversations.

 Leland often went on trips around the world by himself, financed by his father.

 While The United States of Leland explores a lot of characters and provides some interesting characterizations, ultimately it is the portrayal of Leland’s character that determines the success of the screenplay.
 On the one hand, Leland is supposed to be a vicious killer, capable of stabbing an autistic boy 20 times.
 On the other hand, Leland is an old soul in a young body, sensing the frustration in people’s lives, empathetic to the foibles of people, and wanting to help people get along and be happy.
 How can these two contradictory personalities exist in the same person?
 This is where the screenplay ultimately fails, because while we get a lot of the “kickback” Leland, we see none of the evil side.
 Stabbing someone is a crime of passion, especially for a fifteen-year-old, and there seems to be little of that expressed in the personality of Leland that we are shown.
 In fact the only specific details of the crime itself are divulged by others, and on screen the crime is expressed through a few blood stains and handheld videotape stumbling across the park to discover the body.
 In the screenplay, Leland seems to be the only character who has real empathy for poor Ryan, giving him friendship in the couple of brief scenes where you see them together that is not based on pity but just a desire to hold out a helping hand.
 So the big question remains, “Why?”
 If Leland’s views on life are so existential and accepting, why would he want to kill anyone, especially someone young, and although impaired, not harming anyone else or apparently suffering any physical sickness or muscular limitations?
 If there is evil in Leland or a fanaticism that would cause him to kill the way he did in the film, it would have to come from somewhere.
 Nowhere in the screenplay do we see any behavior or thought-process from Leland that explore this.
-The closest we get are some narration overs that say things like, “If you ask me, the devil makes more sense than God does.
+The closest we get are some voice-overs that say things like, “If you ask me, the devil makes more sense than God does.
 I can at least see why people would want him around.
 It’s good to have somebody to blame for the bad stuff they do.”
 While Leland admits that he knows right from wrong, when it comes time for him to discuss the murder he committed, all we get from Leland is that he couldn’t stand the sadness any longer and that he doesn’t remember a thing about committing the crime.
 If a “prevailing sadness” was meant to describe Ryan’s life, why didn’t Leland just spend more time with him if he wanted to help him.
 Probably Ryan’s biggest disappointment in life was not having the capability for real friends or companionship.
 But there are a lot of normal people who fall into that category.
 And that type of situation would normally be a root cause for suicide not homicide.

 Leland hides a pencil in his sock, so he can write in his cell.